 Certain differences between companies' income for tax purposes and their income for consolidated financial reporting purposes give rise to the recognition of deferred taxes.
-These differences mainly result from accounting rules regarding lease-purchase and long-term rental transactions and other assets/liabilities (particularly the impact of securitization operations and the valuation of SWAPs).
+These differences result mainly from rules for accounting for lease-purchase and long-term rental transactions and for recognizing impairment on doubtful receivables.